benfjohnson/developer-dot/avatax/errors/ReportingCompanyMustHaveContactsError.md

     {
       "code": "ReportingCompanyMustHaveContactsError",
       "number": 60,
-      "message": "A reporting company must have at least one contact when it is moved out of InProgress status.", "description": "-0-",
+      "message": "Contact information missing.",
-      "faultCode": "Client",
+      "description": "A reporting company must have at least one contact when it is moved out of InProgress status.  -0-", "faultCode": "Client",
       "helpLink": "http://developer.avalara.com/avatax/errors/ReportingCompanyMustHaveContactsError",
       "severity": "Error"